Opinion: I am Lula’s lawyer – this is what I can tell you about him

 But most of all, his election signifies an extraordinary triumph against injustice.

-Geoffrey Robertson KC is founding head of Doughty Street Chambers who acted for Lula in the United Nations’ Human Rights Committee
+Geoffrey Robertson KC is founding head of Doughty Street Chambers, who acted for Lula in the United Nations’ Human Rights Committee

 Register for free to continue reading